jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 And ultimately provides a [guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) for the "pet bioinformaticians" that can be useful for both informatics expert employees/mentees and also for leaders of such individuals as well as for informatics lab leaders who employ lab-based scientists.

-Extending the major themes from [his guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) and from his post about clinical labs (Watson 2014) here are guidelines for multidiciplinary research lab leaders:
+Extending the major themes from [his guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) and from his post about clinical labs (Watson 2014) here are guidelines for multidisciplinary research lab leaders:

 ### **Recognize that different disciplines require deep expertise**